rhertzog/distro-tracker/docs/design.rst

 ++++++++++++++++++++++

-The PTS expects the system's MTA to pipe any received control emails to the :mod:`pts.control.management.commands.control_process` Django management command.
+The PTS expects the system's MTA to pipe any received control emails to the :mod:`pts.mail.management.commands.pts_control` Django management command.
 For information how to set this up, refer to the :ref:`mailbot setup <mailbot>`.

-The actual processing of the received command email message is implemented in :func:`pts.control.process.process`.
-It does this by retrieving the message's payload and feeding it into an instance of :class:`pts.control.commands.CommandProcessor`.
+The actual processing of the received command email message is implemented in :func:`pts.mail.control.process.process`.
+It does this by retrieving the message's payload and feeding it into an instance of :class:`pts.mail.control.commands.CommandProcessor`.

-The :class:`CommandProcessor <pts.control.commands.CommandProcessor>` takes
+The :class:`CommandProcessor <pts.mail.control.commands.CommandProcessor>` takes
 care of parsing and executing all given commands.

-All available commands are implemented in the :mod:`pts.control.commands` module.
-Each command must be a subclass of the :mod:`pts.control.commands.base.Command` class.
+All available commands are implemented in the :mod:`pts.mail.control.commands` module.
+Each command must be a subclass of the :mod:`pts.mail.control.commands.base.Command` class.
 There are three attributes of the class that subclasses must override:

-- :attr:`META <pts.control.commands.base.Command.META>` - most importantly
+- :attr:`META <pts.mail.control.commands.base.Command.META>` - most importantly
   provides the command name
-- :attr:`REGEX_LIST <pts.control.commands.base.Command.REGEX_LIST>` - allows
+- :attr:`REGEX_LIST <pts.mail.control.commands.base.Command.REGEX_LIST>` - allows
   matching a string to the command
-- :meth:`handle() <pts.control.commands.base.Command.handle>` - implements the command
+- :meth:`handle() <pts.mail.control.commands.base.Command.handle>` - implements the command
   processing

-The class :class:`pts.control.commands.CommandFactory` produces instances of the correct :class:`Command <pts.control.commands.base.Command>` subclasses based on a given line.
+The class :class:`pts.mail.control.commands.CommandFactory` produces instances of the correct :class:`Command <pts.mail.control.commands.base.Command>` subclasses based on a given line.

-Commands which require confirmation are easily implemented by decorating the class with the :func:`pts.control.commands.confirmation.needs_confirmation` class decorator.
+Commands which require confirmation are easily implemented by decorating the class with the :func:`pts.mail.control.commands.confirmation.needs_confirmation` class decorator.
 In addition to that, two more methods can be implemented, but are not mandatory: